Standard permissions model

 PII writer / pii_writer

-This role is assigned to users with the Data writer role who should ALSO be able to view and edit PIIClosed Personally Identifying Information (PII) includes phone numbers, birth dates, gender, etc..
+This group is assigned to users in the Data writer group who should ALSO be able to view and edit PIIClosed Personally Identifying Information (PII) includes phone numbers, birth dates, gender, etc..

 Data administrator / data_manager